Bloch oscillations in the magnetoconductance of twisted bilayer graphene

 The transmission matrix $t_{nm}$ from mode $m$ in the source contact to mode $n$ in the drain contact is calculated in the network model \cite{Beu21a}.
 There are $8N$ outgoing (incoming) modes in the source (drain) contact, distributed over $N=W/a\sqrt 3$ unit cells (see Fig.\ \ref{fig_leads}).
 Four of the eight modes per unit cell are in one valley and four are in the other valley.

 The two-terminal conductance follows from

 with $G_0=2e^2/h$ the conductance quantum (the factor of two accounts for the spin).
 In the quasi-1D regime only two of the eight modes per unit cell contribute to the conductance, corresponding to the breathing mode.
-Note that the current is highly valley polarized: the red modes in Fig.\ \ref{fig_leads} give a negligible contribution to $G$.
+Note that the current is highly valley polarized: the red modes in Fig.\ \ref{fig_leads} give a negligible contribution to $G$, because they are backscattered into the source at the nodes.
+A rotation of the contact alignment by $60^\circ$ switches the transmission from one valley to the other.

 The conductance is a maximum whenever a node of the breathing mode coincides with the drain contact, so if the separation $L$ of source and drain is an integer multiple of $\pi a/\phi=a\Phi_0/\Phi$.
 As a function of magnetic field the conductance then oscillates with period \cite{note5}